-Without employing smart storage ideas, your small kitchen can quickly feel cramped and your everyday items can seem never-ending—especially if both counter space and storage space are limited.
+Without employing smart storage ideas, your small kitchen can quickly feel cramped and your everyday items can seem never-ending—especially if both counter and cabinet space is limited.
 The truth is, you'll never feel like the kitchen is truly functional until you take the time to assess how you're storing everything, from appliances and cookware to fragile glassware and dinnerware.
-Doing so can help you maximize every single inch of space available to you and see to it that you aren't wasting valuable space by storing everyday items incorrectly.
+Doing so can help you maximize every single inch of the area and ensure you aren't wasting valuable space by storing everyday items incorrectly.

-A few key investments can also go a long way in freeing up space, like freestanding shelves, which are great for storing the everyday kitchen items you reach for often, and pierced corbels to hang the utensils you may not have room for inside your drawers.
-If you're looking for a well-designed option, take a look at these storage solutions from the Martha Stewart Living collection available at the Home Depot.
-You may want to consider rethinking your cramped set-up altogether and installing custom cabinetry that includes pull-out drawers and additional shelving.
+A few key investments can also go a long way in freeing up space, like freestanding shelves, which are great for storing everyday kitchen items like spices, and pierced corbels to hang the utensils to free up valuable room inside of drawers.
+You may want to consider rethinking your small kitchen storage set-up altogether and installing custom cabinetry that includes pull-out drawers and additional shelving.
 We're walking you through the best uses for customized additions, and how you can maximize existing space with as little effort as possible.
 Ahead, we're sharing small kitchen storage ideas to enhance the frequented area of your home—and including some tips from our founder.

 Optimize Your Pantry

 Make the most out of your space by organizing your pantry staples.
 Be sure to check expiration dates of your cereals and dry goods, so that unnecessary items aren't taking up precious room on your shelves.

 When it comes to your utensils, keeping them in a common place can help your kitchen look organized.
 This small kitchen storage idea will help your area look stylish with the right design.
 This angled utensil tray is conveniently stored in a drawer.

 Shop Now: Martha Stewart Collection Angled Utensil Tray, $15.93, macys.com.